livan3li/k380-function-keys-conf/README.md

 4) Run `make install`

-5) Get the number of your keyboard hidraw interface - `/dev/hidrawX` where X is `0, 1, 2, 3`.
+5) Get the number of your keyboard hidraw interface (`/dev/hidrawX` where X is `0, 1, 2, 3`) by running following command.
 ```shell
 sudo ./fn_on.sh
 ```